 In the past few years, product manufacturers have used isolated terpenes in order to reverse engineer the terpene profile of hemp; this blend is then introduced to a formulation in order to mimic the scent, flavor.
 Our CBD Hemp Oil and Full Spectrum CBG Oil also come in Original Hemp flavor.

 Terpenes are the most basic essential oils produced in nature; in total over 30,000 have been identified.
 Plants, animals, microbes, and fungi produce terpenes to carry out necessary biological functions.
 This diverse class of compounds serves as vitamins, hormones, pheromones, and as part of the immune system.
 Terpenes are aromatic organic hydrocarbons, meaning they’re responsible for the smell and flavor of hemp, along with other plants.
-With the right terpenes, CBD does not merely outwardly improve symptoms, it will also effectively treat many underlying causes.
 By infusing our all-natural CBD with terpenes also found in the hemp plant, we take advantage of the entourage effect, creating synergy between plant and human.

 Some Common Terpenes

 Limonene: This is one of the most popular hemp terpenes and also the most prevalent.
 As the name suggests, it’s responsible for the citrusy flavor found in Lemon Haze, Lemon Skunk, and many others.
 It’s also found in actual citrus fruit like lemons, oranges, and grapefruits.

 Caryophyllene: Caryophyllene adds a very distinct, zesty flavor to hemp strains like Skywalker OG and it’s also found in black pepper, cinnamon, cloves, oregano, basil, and rosemary.